 There are plenty of fishing spots across the Western Downs with unspoilt freshwater lagoons, lakes and weirs providing the idyllic setting for a catch or two, with many camping and caravanning sites to park yourself for a few days and make the most of fishing in the Western Downs.

-Be sure to pick up a fishing licence and know your rules and regulations before heading out on your next fishing adventure.
+Gil Weir and Chinchilla Weir require fishing permits, be sure to pick up a fishing license and know your rules and regulations before heading out on your next fishing adventure.

 Our Fishing, Camping and Caravanning in the Western Downs brochure will be your guide.